trillianx/educative_notes/Algorithms/Algorithms.md

 So, one thing to remember is that, we only concentrate on the indexes rather than the values themselves.

 ### Bubble Sort

 The bubble sort is another sorting algorithm that compares adjacent pairs of elements and swaps them if they are in the wrong order.
 This is repeated until the list is sorted.

+Here's the algorithm:

+*   Start with index 1
+*   Compare the value of the previous index with the current index.
+As long as the previous index is greater than or equal to zero and the value of the previous index is greater than current index, swap.

 ```python
 def bubble_sort(arr):